 A comparison of the weights of equal volumes of a given liquid and water.
 Water has a specific gravity of 1.0.
 A ceramic slurry with a specific gravity of 1.8 is thus 1.8 times heavier than water.
 The best way to measure specific gravity is to weigh a container and record its weight, then weigh the container full of water and full of the liquid of unknown specific gravity.
 Subtract the weight of the container from each weight and divide the weight of the liquid being measured by the weight of the water.

 Specific gravity is very important in the production of casting slips where low-as-possible (or, more accurately, low-as-practical) water content is needed.
 Hobbyists and potters typically target around 1.75 wheres in industry 1.8 or higher is needed (especially in sanitaryware).
 Normal clay-based slurries used in traditional ceramics that are outside this range just do not have good working properties.
 Achieving a slurry having a specific gravity approaching twice that of water is only possible using the deflocculation process.
-When slurries are not behaving normally (e.g. settling, gelling, casting too slowly or unevenly, not draining from the mold properly, not releasing) the first step in isolating the reason is a specific gravity measurement.
+When slurries are not behaving normally (e.g. settling, gelling, casting too slowly or unevenly, not draining from the mold properly, not releasing, producing a powdery surface) the first step in isolating the reason is a specific gravity measurement.
 Corrections in water content are always made before assessing the whether the amount of deflocculant is correct.
 A good example of the logic is a slurry having too low a specific gravity: It can exhibit similar casting issues to an over deflocculated one, the best way to know whether a water or deflocculant change is needed is knowing the specific gravity.

 Glazes do not have a universally desirable specific gravity range like casting slips.
 The same glaze can be used effectively by different people and in different processes having quite different specific gravities.
 We have seen production glazes with a specific gravity approaching 1.75.
 Some industries even prepare their glazes up to 2.0 (obviously highly deflocculated), something that would be impossible for the average potter.
 Commercial brushing glazes can have specific gravities ranging from below 1.3 up to 1.55 (some companies emphasize brushability and their products will be on the lower end and require more coats, but remember that you are paying for water with these).
 Caution is needed here.
 Some glaze recipes, when mixed to the apparent correct viscosity (having no additives), will have a fairly high specific gravity (e.g. 1.55-1.6).
 These commonly settle out into a hard layer on the bottom of the container.
 Raising the water content (thus lowering the specific gravity) and gelling the slurry (using vinegar for example) is a way to deal with this.
 Notwithstanding this, doing the opposite, deflocculating the slurry, is also a way to prevent sedimentation (provided it is still viscous).
 Potters who make their own glaze generally do best with them between 1.45 and 1.50.